Table of Contents

 Obtaining Society NOC Charges for Resale Flat

-Securing a NOC (No-Objection Certificate) for resale flat from the society is the key to unlocking the transition of ownership.
+Securing a NOC (No-Objection Certificate) for resale flats from the society is the key to unlocking the transition of ownership.
 Although not mandatory under many model by-laws, obtaining the NOC is subject to conditions raised by the society, which often includes several ways to meet its financial requirements.

 Ownership Duration Requirement